pr0kary0te/minimalmarkers/README.md

 ./select_minimal_markers.pl AppleGenotypes.csv

+The script will first pick the marker which discriminates the maximum number of varieties (iteration 1).
+For iteration 2, it will find the marker which discriminates the maximum varieties which were NOT discriminated by the marker in iteration 1.
+This process continues until either: 1) There are no markers left, 2) adding more markers doesn't add additional varietal discrimination or 3) all varieties are discriminated.
+Output is written to tab delimited text files which can be viewed in Excel or similar.

 The Apple example data supplied has 1286 markers and 260 varieties and runs in a few minutes but larger datasets may take much longer!
 The example data file is comma separated and uses 0 of AA, 1 for BB and 2 for BB.
 It will also accept tab separated data and A, AB, B formatted genotype calls as input.